The breakdown of weak null singularities inside black holes: Introduction

-Note that we require an $L^2$-averaged (energy) polynomial lower bound (which is weaker than a point-wise bound) to also account for the potential oscillations \footnote{Note that the $L^2$ lower bound is also satisfied in the absence of oscillations (in the charged case for instance, by Conjecture \ref{chargedconj}), but the point-wise lower bounds are not true if the data resembles the profile of Conjecture \ref{conjecturemassive}, due to its periodic cancellation.} prescribed by Conjecture \ref{conjecturemassive}.
+\begin{rmks} Notice that $1>\frac{5}{6}>\frac{3}{4}$ so this decay is compatible with both Conjecture \ref{chargedconj} and Conjecture \ref{conjecturemassive}. \end{rmks} Note that we require an $L^2$-averaged (energy) polynomial lower bound (which is weaker than a point-wise bound) to also account for the potential oscillations prescribed by Conjecture \ref{conjecturemassive}.

-We also assumed that the black hole settles to a sub-extremal Reissner--Nordstr\"{o}m, which means that the black hole charge is both sub-extremal and non-zero.
-This situation is conjectured to be generic, see Conjecture \ref{conjsubext}, Conjecture \ref{conjnonzero} and the discussion of section \ref{additionnal}.

 As for Theorem \ref{roughversion}, assumption \eqref{roughassumption} can be weakened, if we allow global, but soft assumptions.
-More precisely, the true assumption which is necessary, instead of the mass blow up, is some integrability condition \eqref{mainassumption} over \textbf{one} outgoing cone, in addition to the assumption that the entire Cauchy horizon is trapped, see Theorem \ref{maintheorem} for a precise statement.
-In turn, we prove that this scenario occurs if one only assumes mass blow up on one cone, due to the blow up propagation, see section \ref{propagationsection}.
-Thus, we emphasize that the blow up of the Hawking mass is just a \underline{sufficient} condition \footnote{But it is not necessary.
-In fact, we only require $\lim_{v \rightarrow +\infty}2\rho(u_1,v) > \lim_{v \rightarrow +\infty} r(u_1,v)$, essentially.} to prove that the Cauchy horizon cannot close the space-time.
-In fact, it may be a coincidence that both statements are true for asymptotically flat space-times.
-Therefore, we expect that the argument provided in the present paper could also apply to other settings such as the case of a positive cosmological constant, where the mass blow up is not generically expected.
+More precisely, the mildest assumption that will suffice for our result, instead of the mass blow up, is some integrability condition \eqref{mainassumption} over (only) \textbf{one} outgoing cone, in addition to the assumption that the entire Cauchy horizon is trapped, see Theorem \ref{maintheorem} for a precise statement.
+In turn, we prove that this scenario occurs if one only assumes mass blow up on one cone, due to the propagation of blow up, see section \ref{propagationsection}.
+Thus, we emphasize that the blow up of the Hawking mass is just a \underline{sufficient} condition but it is not necessary to prove that the Cauchy horizon cannot close the space-time.
+In the asymptotically flat setting, mass inflation occurs \cite{Ori,Moi4} so the sufficiency of these weaker assumptions does not matter.
+However, in other settings such as the Einstein equations with a positive cosmological constant, mass inflation is not generically expected \cite{Costa,Harvey}, but the weaker assumption may be still satisfied; thus we expect our argument to be useful in this setting as well.